Tendaik96/BallysTest/README.md

         - Request and return data using octokit function
         - Console.log's and return any error if data failed to be retrieved.

-7. following a similar layout, create functions which cater to 'Search Respository by ID' and 'Search for readme by Respository ID', using the links below
+7. following a similar layout, create functions which cater to 'Search Respository by ID' and 'Search for readme by Respository ID', using the links below:
     - https://api.github.com/repositories/{Id}
     - https://api.github.com/repositories/{Id}/readme
 8. Test each function to ensure that data is being passed through.